chiggum/8085-Assembly-Language-Simulator/README.md

 **PURPOSE**

 The over reaching goal of the project is to prepare an application that converts the application deﬁned syntax respecting code to a GNUSIM 8085 executable code through a usual process of Assembling, Linking and Loading the code.
 The application developed, aims to help a general audience including CS students professors, to easily write a code using a simple application deﬁned syntax and hence convert it to the corresponding GNUSIM 8085 executable code.
 The application is published under GPL and is open for the developers.

-Tha application is developed using JAVA and LibGDX library and can be deployed on:
+The application is developed using JAVA and LibGDX library and can be deployed on:

-1.Desktop
+- Desktop
-2.Android
+- Android
-3.WebPage
+- WebPage
-4.Iphone
+- Iphone

 **OVERVIEW**